The Promise (Girls Aloud song): Release

-Reception

 Critical response

 "The Promise" received mostly positive reviews from music critics.
-Although it was said to be "not what you'd necessarily expect from the gorgeous girl group," the song was praised for "its fantastic melody".
-The song was described as "more interesting than the average retro-pop nugget."
+Although it was said to be "not what you'd necessarily expect from the gorgeous girl group," the song was praised for "its fantastic melody" and being "more interesting than the average retro-pop nugget."
 Digital Spy referred to the single as "a cute, wistful pop song" with "some nice Spectorish touches in the production and a lovely, classic-sounding melody" that "grows more persuasive with every listen."
-It was praised for its "heavenly harmonies and a chorus that glides in and scoops you up in its arms."
 Rebecca Nicholson of The Guardian felt the song was "disappointing" because "Girls Aloud's producers have always been capable of making exciting and innovative pop music".
-However, Caroline Sullivan of the same publication thought the song was an album highlight - "nothing hits the spot like the Phil Spector-like single The Promise, one of this year's better chart-toppers."
-John Murphy of musicOMH.com argued that although "it may lack the innovation and attitude of some of their previous work, but if you're looking for sparkling, fresh and sheer bloody fun pop music, then there's nobody better right now than Girls Aloud."
+However, Caroline Sullivan of the same publication thought the song was an album highlight: "Nothing hits the spot like the Phil Spector-like single "The Promise", one of this year's better chart-toppers."
+John Murphy of MusicOMH argued that although "it may lack the innovation and attitude of some of their previous work, but if you're looking for sparkling, fresh and sheer bloody fun pop music, then there's nobody better right now than Girls Aloud."
+He praised the song for its "heavenly harmonies and a chorus that glides in and scoops you up in its arms."

-"The Promise" received criticism for "too many cooks spoiling the broth.
-The production is so overegged and the vocals so treacly [...] you'll get a sugar rush, but you won't feel good about yourself afterwards."
-It was also criticised for being "a shameless attempt at trying to cash in on the Duffy and Winehouse favoured 60's femme pop."
-On the other hand, Slant Magazine said that while it "suggests the girls have [...] shallowly jumped aboard the retro-soul bandwagon led by Duffy and Amy Winehouse, [...] the song's go-for-broke, very modern re-imagining of Spector's Wall of Sound proves to be more authentic and entertaining than most other recent attempts".
-It has also received comparisons to Girls Aloud's previous single, "Can't Speak French".
-It has also claimed, by Terry Wogan, that the tune features the melody from the theme song of his 1980s British TV quiz show Blankety Blank.
+"The Promise" received criticism for "too many cooks spoiling the broth."
+Jaime Gill from Yahoo!
+Music found that the production" on the song was "so overegged and the vocals so treacly [...] you'll get a sugar rush, but you won't feel good about yourself afterwards."
+MSN further criticised "The Promise" for being "a shameless attempt at trying to cash in on the Duffy and Winehouse favoured 60's femme pop."
+On the other hand, Robin Carolan from Slant Magazine said that while it "suggests the girls have [...] shallowly jumped aboard the retro-soul bandwagon led by Duffy and Amy Winehouse, [...] the song's go-for-broke, very modern re-imagining of Spector's Wall of Sound proves to be more authentic and entertaining than most other recent attempts".
+It has also received comparisons to Girls Aloud's previous single, "Can't Speak French", with Terry Wogan claiming that the tune features the melody from the theme song of his 1980s British TV quiz show Blankety Blank.

-"The Promise" was honoured as Best British Single at the 2009 BRIT Awards, Girls Aloud's first win at the ceremony.
-The song was also nominated for PRS for Music's Most Performed Work at the 2010 Ivor Novello Awards.
-It was also awarded the Popjustice £20 Music Prize.